Introduction to Lean Thinking

 Lean Thinking

-Lean Thinking is whole systems approach to the development of processes and people to continuously improve Quality, Delivery, Cost,Service and Safety.
+Lean Thinking is systematic approach to the development of processes and people to continuously improve Safety, Quality, Delivery, Service, and Cost.

-A team based methodology focussed on creating true Customer Value through systematically eliminating Waste to allow Customer Value to Flow
+A team based methodology focused on creating true Customer Value by systematically eliminating or minimising Waste.

 History

-Lean was first developed in the USA and utilised by Henry Ford in his early production lines.
+Many of these practices were first developed in the USA and utilised by Henry Ford in his early production lines.
 Toyota later went to America to learn how to make cars and soon found the practices had good foundations and could be applied very well in Japan.
-They soon developed the philosophies that would define the Toyota Production System.
-That was over 50 years ago and Toyota has since developed those philosophies extensively and perhaps because of their much more disciplined approach to life has been extremely successful because of it.
+Through the tireless efforts of Taiichi Ohno they soon developed the philosophies that would define the Toyota Production System.
+That was over 70 years ago and Toyota has since developed those philosophies extensively and have been extremely successful because of it.

-It is now practised globally as people have learned that Lean Thinking is just that….
-“Thinking about how to improve processes where ever they are”.
+Those same philosophies are now practiced globally as people have learned that Lean Thinking is just that….
+“Thinking how to improve processes and applying different ways of working no matter what the industry”.

 Because of its association with Toyota, some parts of the world have taken time to understand that it’s not about making cars – it’s about improving the processes used in every aspect of our work.

-When analysing a process it is common to discover that often less than 10% of the process actually adds Value from the Customers perspective.
-That means that 90% is undertaking wasteful activities.
+When critically analysing a process it is common to discover that less than 10% of the process actually adds true Value from the Customers perspective.
+That means that up to 90% is undertaking Wasteful activities, so imagine how effective and efficient processes would be if we could either eliminate or minimise that 90%.
+Imagine ease with which you could complete that process and imagine the cost reduction that would come from that.